-Kerala might be the ‘calmest’ and ‘safest’ state in all of India for those wanting to experience India without too much stress and chaos.
-You could easily spend a month or more exploring every corner of the state, but with two weeks in Kerala, many highlights can be experienced.
+Kerala might be the ‘calmest’ and ‘safest’ state in all of India for those wanting to experience India without the stress and chaos that northern states in India are known for.
+You could easily spend a month or more exploring every corner of the state, but this two weeks in Kerala itinerary, attempts to hit a few key highlights.

 Two Weeks in Kerala Itinerary Map

-I did this exact route spending two weeks in Kerala from Fort Kochi to Varkala backwards in March 2018.
-Although I met travelers to hang out with in each of the towns, when I was traveling between towns I was on my own.
+I traveled this exact route during my two weeks in Kerala itinerary, running from Fort Kochi in the north, down to Varkala.
+Although I met other backpackers in each town I visited, I travelled between towns on my own using public transit.

 Solo female traveler in India?
 Is it safe?